PATH Student Ambassador Program

 You have the power to change the future.
 The average person consumes 168 single-use plastic bottles each year.
 These plastics are littering our cities, oceans, and waterways, and contributing to health problems in both humans and animals.
-Become a Pathwater Student Ambassador by pledging to refill, not landfill, and encourage your fellow students to join you!sign the petition
+Become a PATH Student Ambassador by pledging to refill, not landfill, and encourage your fellow students to join you!

 A New Generation